Olmsted County Small Business Relief Grants - Round 2

 - A business that has been suspended or debarred, and is not eligible for federal funds.

-Applications for the Small Busines Relief Grant Program will be accepted until 11:59 p.m. on Sunday, August 30, 2020.
-Awards will be processed over the following two weeks.
+Applications for the Small Busines Relief Grant Program, Round 2, will be accepted starting noon on Thursday, October 8th, 2020 until 11:59 p.m. on Sunday, October 18th, 2020.
+Awards will be processed over the following weeks, with awardees to be notified by Friday, November 6th, 2020.